Department of Justice is now the Department of Communities and Justice. Find out more >

 For answers to commonly asked questions, see

-Going to the Federal Circuit Court - Frequently Asked Questions
+Going to the Federal Circuit and Family Court of Australia - Frequently Asked Questions